Verify SPF records, ensure email protection and pinpoint setup accuracy for optimal delivery.

 +All Mechanism Used

 When employing the "all" mechanism alongside a "+" qualifier, you effectively grant authorization for anyone to send emails on your behalf.
 Initially, the system attempts to correlate the sending source with another mechanism.
 In case of failure, the default action permits the source anyway.
-Consequently, this configuration is not recommended.

 Invalid Macro